Monazir Hassan

 Monazir Hassan (born 5 February 1957) is an Indian politician.
 He was the member of the Indian Parliament, in 15th Lok Sabha (2009 to 2014) and represented Begusarai (Lok Sabha constituency).
-He joined Jan Suraaj Party on 22 July 2024.
+He joined the Jan Suraaj Party on 22 July 2024.

 A trusted lieutenant of Nitish Kumar, Hassan had served as cabinet minister under Nitish before entering Lok Sabha.
-Hassan was part of Lalu Prasad Yadav’s RJD and served as minister under him too.
+Hassan was part of Lalu Prasad Yadav's RJD and served as minister under him too.
 After political disagreements with the chief minister Mr. Nitish Kumar, Mr. Hassan resigned from all positions of Janata Dal (United) on 28 May 2023.

 Mr. Hassan joined Rashtriya Lok Janata Dal on 18 September 2023 at the residence of Upendra Kushwaha at Patna with his supporters.

 Early life and education

 Dr. Monazir Hassan was born 5 February 1957 in Munger district, Munger, Bihar, India.

 Dr. Hassan had his early education in Munger and has attended Tilka Manjhi Bhagalpur University.